 Whether it is the initial cost of the filter or the cost to maintain it, the price of purchasing and maintaining a system such as the ones above can be pretty steep.

-While it is important to do a cost analysis or at least consider what the total cost of powering and maintaining an iron filter will be for a year or set timespan, it is also important to remember the savings it could have for your home.
+While it is important to do a cost analysis or at least cor what the total cost of powering and maintaining an iron will be for a year or set timespan, it is also important to remember the savings it could have for your home.

 Iron can significantly reduce the lifespan of washers, dishwashers, and water heaters.
 Having a heavy iron present in the water can also ruin your clothes and dishes or leave them with an odor.

-In most cases, extending the life of clothes, appliances, and anything else the water comes in contact with can save more money and frustration than the cost of the unit and maintenance.
+In most cases, extending the life of clothes, appliances, and anything else the water comes in contact with can save more money and frustration thof the unit and main countenance.

 Frequently Asked Questions and Answered